senj/SharpMirror/README.md

 ![screenshot example](https://github.com/senj/SharpMirror/blob/master/Documentation/example_2.png "Screenhot example")

-This is a blazor (service-side) web application.
+This is a blazor (server-side) web application.
 It's a development project and no out of the box product.
 There is heavy use of (experimental) browser APIs, best experience is with Chrome.